FuentesNina/hbcu-stemer-website/content/pages/partners.md

   What we do would not be possible without our partners!
 They help fulfill our goals of furthering STEM education through STEM programs, initiatives, and funding.
+alt: Students putting hands together in a playground
 _template: partners
 ---